-The navigation system of a rocket is a complex and crucial component consisting of three main elements.
-Firstly, various data sources, such as sensors, radio communications, and satellite data are utilized to gather information.
+A rocket’s navigation system is a complicated and important part that consists of three primary components.
+First, various data sources, including sensors, radio communications, and satellite data, gather information.

-It involves adjusting the position of the exhaust nozzle to vary the thrust direction with the rocket’s center of gravity, thereby generating the necessary control torque.
+Moving the exhaust nozzle’s location aligns the thrust direction with the rocket’s center of gravity.
+This adjustment provides the required control torque.

 The objective of the rocket engine is to generate thrust.
-It is achieved by adhering to Newton’s third law of motion, which states that every action has an equal and opposite reaction.
+It is possible by adhering to Newton’s third law of motion, which states that every action has an equal and opposite reaction.

-While solid propellant engines are easy to store and launch, they provide less thrust compared to liquid-fuel engines.
-These engines are primarily used for lighter payloads of up to 2 tonnes in low Earth orbit.
+Engines with solid fuels are simple to store and launch, but they have less thrust than engines with liquid fuel.
+In low Earth orbit, these engines are often utilized for lighter payloads of up to 2 tonnes.

 - Ultimate Guide on 19 Parts of a Drone: Names, Functions & Diagram